How to Learn Critical Thinking

 Exclusivity confusion: failure to recognize elements of compatibility in multiple apparently conflicting ideas or facts.
 It is important to know whether they are independent, compatible, or mutually exclusive.
 Example: concepts of evolution and creationism, as they are typically used, are mutually exclusive.
 However, stated in other ways, they have shared elements of agreement.

-Falso analogy: explaining an idea with an analogy that is not parallel, as in comparing apples and oranges.
+False analogy: explaining an idea with an analogy that is not parallel, as in comparing apples and oranges.
 While analogies and metaphors are powerful rhetorical tools, they are not equivalent to what they reference.

 Jumping to conclusions: using only a few facts for a definitive conclusion.
 The most common situation is failure to consider alternatives.
 An associated cause is failure to question and test assumptions used to arrive at a conclusion.

 Overgeneralization: assuming that what is true for one is true for something else.
-Example: some scientists studying free will claim that the decision-making process for making a button press is the same for more complex decisions.
+Example: Some scientists studying free will claim that the decision-making process for making a button press is the same for more complex decisions.

 Learn Specific Strategies